week 03: data exploration and visualization

 The best place to start is at the beginning.
 The start of the file tends to include helpful information like column headers, comments, and other documentation.
 If you're going to parse the file, this might help -- plus your parser might have to know to skip or specially deal with header material.

-The easiest way to look at the start of a text file is on the command line:
+To look at the start of a file on the command line:

 shows you the first 10 lines of the file.
 (Obviously, you can use this to get however many you want to read.)